modxorg/Docs/en/extras/pagebreaker/index.md

 ### Requirements

-- MODx Revolution 2.1 or later
+- MODX Revolution 2.1 or later
 - PHP5 or later

 ### Homepage and Demo